okteto/oktetodo-terraform-s3/README.md

 AWS_SECRET_ACCESS_KEY
 ```

+Note: Make sure this user has the permissions to create S3 buckets.

 2. Deploy the application from the UI using the Git URL (https://github.com/okteto/oktetodo-terraform-s3) option or clone the repo and run `okteto deploy` or `okteto up`.